BEIJING (Reuters) - Blind Chinese rights defender Chen Guangcheng has never been one to give up without a fight.

-For the past six days, he has been holed up in the U.S. Embassy at the centre of a diplomatic spat between China and the United States, adding to tensions between the two countries already at loggerheads over everything from trade to the South China Sea.
+Now, aged 40, he finds himself at the center of what could become a damaging diplomatic spat between China and the United States, adding to tensions between the two countries already at loggerheads over everything from trade to the South China Sea.

 In the first years of the new millennium, Chen was among a wave of “rights defenders” who aimed to tame the ruling Communist Party’s powers through court cases and publicity.
 For a few years, Chen and the movement as a whole scored successes.

-In an interview with a Reuters reporter around that time, a confident Chen said he wanted to set an example of villagers and disabled citizens fighting for their own rights.
+In an interview with a Reuters reporter around that time, Chen - confident and basking in embryonic fame - said he wanted to set an example of villagers and disabled citizens fighting for their own rights.